ericsebesta/ericsebesta/README.md

 Now that I work for Unity, I'm more free to engage with public communities and public source development, so I'm doing more hobby projects and contributing where I can.
 Realistically, I'll likely only make sporadic progress on projects here, but who knows.

-My expected focuses:

-Simplifying quality-focused processes so that more developers will adopt practices such as:
+My expected focus is simplifying quality-focused processes so that more developers will adopt practices such as:
 - unit testing
 - code coverage analysis
 - static analysis